$15 FLAT RATE SHIPPING, AUSTRALIA WIDE.

 Summer / Session / Extra-Pale Ales

 Session, summer and extra pale ales (XPA’s) have graced the craft beer seen in recent years after increased demand for beer that was lower in alcohol.
 This style of brew is generally lighter, fresh, and fruity.
-The lower alcohol content of session and summer ales mean they can be enjoyed over a longer period – coining the term “sessionable”.
+The lower alcohol content of session and summer ales allows people to enjoy them over a longer period, leading to the term “sessionable.”

 American Amber Ales